brian-cy-chang/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jason Thomas is a recent PhD graduate from the [Department of Biomedical Informatics and Medical Education](http://bime.uw.edu/) at the University of Washington with 10 years experience in healthcare - both frontline healthcare delivery and analysis/modeling of the resulting data.
+Jason Thomas is a PhD graduate from the [Department of Biomedical Informatics and Medical Education](http://bime.uw.edu/) at the University of Washington with 10 years experience in healthcare - both frontline healthcare delivery and analysis/modeling of the resulting data.
 He has expertise in clinical trials and longitudinal cohort studies, digital biomarkers & therapeutics, and analysis & data modeling of synthetic and real electronic health records.
 Jason's research interests are currently focused on data access and sharing, privacy preserving technologies, and data utility & quality.
 His dissertation was advised by [Dr. Adam Wilcox](https://scholar.google.com/citations?hl=en&user=O6GOa0AAAAAJ&view_op=list_works&sortby=pubdate) and titled: "Assessing the fitness for use of real-world electronic health records and log data with and without the application of privacy preserving technologies."

 Since 2020, Jason worked on pandemic preparedness and response efforts through his involvement in the transformation of UW Medicine's electronic data warehouse into the [OMOP Common Data Model](https://ohdsi.github.io/CommonDataModel/cdm531.html), [Observational Health Data Science and Informatics (OHDSI) network studies](https://www.ohdsi.org/covid-19-updates/), and synthetic data validation & strategy for the [National Covid Cohort Collaborative (N3C)](https://covid.cd2h.org/enclave).
 Jason is a 2021-2023 [Journal of the American Medical Informatics Association (JAMIA)](https://academic.oup.com/jamia) editorial board member, a member of the [2021 AMIA Annual Symposium Scientific Program Committee](https://www.amia.org/amia2021/scientific-program-committee), an active collaborator with the [Cascadia Data Alliance](https://www.fredhutch.org/en/about/about-the-hutch/institutional-partners-collaborations/cascadia-data-alliance.html), and is involved in [National Research Network](https://medicine.ucsf.edu/center-clinical-informatics-and-improvement-research/national-research-network) working groups.